msp-strath/cs208-logic/pages/pred-logic-intro.md

    I'm happy with this one.
    ```

-8. There is exactly one tree that is red.
+8. “There is exactly one tree that is red”.

    ```formulaentry {id=saying-ex8}
    ```